Information-Theoretic Analysis of Unsupervised Domain Adaptation: Omitted Proofs and Additional Discussions in Section

 \subsection{Additional Discussion on LIMIT}

-As mentioned in Section~\ref{sec:expected-bound}, \cite{harutyunyan2020improving} proposed an approach called LIMIT, refers to limiting label information memorization in training, to control label information.
-Roughly speaking, to update the parameters of the classifier, they construct an auxiliary network to predict the gradient instead of using the real gradient, in which case the true label is not directly used for training the classifier.
-To provide accurate gradients, they also need to train the auxiliary network by using the true labels.
-We find that the training of LIMIT is unstable and hard to tune the hyperparameters under the UDA setting.
-Thus, we choose to use the pseudo label strategy proposed in Section~\ref{sec:expected-bound} instead of pseudo gradient strategy.
+In Section~\ref{sec:expected-bound}, we discussed the LIMIT approach proposed by \cite{harutyunyan2020improving} as a means of controlling label information memorization during training.
+Roughly speaking, to update the classifier parameters, LIMIT constructs an auxiliary network that predicts gradients instead of using the true gradients, which avoids direct use of the true labels for training.
+To obtain accurate gradients, the auxiliary network needs to be trained using the true labels.
+We found that the training of LIMIT is unstable and difficult to tune the hyperparameters when used under UDA settings.
+Therefore, we opted to use the pseudo label strategy proposed in Section~\ref{sec:expected-bound} instead of the pseudo gradient strategy.